What is an autoimmune disease?

 Fortunately, autoimmune skin diseases are rare in cats.
 Some of the more common forms of autoimmune skin disease include:

-Pemphigus is a group of four autoimmune skin diseases characterized by vesicles and bullae (or large and small "blisters") in the mouth and at mucocutaneous the junctions between skin and mucosal tissues).
+Pemphigus is a group of five autoimmune skin diseases characterized by vesicles and bullae (large and small "blisters") in the mouth and at mucocutaneous junctions (the junctions between skin and mucosal tissues).
 Commonly affected areas include the eyelids, lips, nostrils, and anus.

-Pemphigus Foliaceus - The term means "leaf-like pemphigus" and this is the most common immune-mediated skin disease of dogs and cats.
-Pemphigus foliaceus is rarely found in the mouth or at mucocutaneous junctions.
-With pemphigus foliaceus, the patient develops crusts (scabs) and ulcers around the eyes, ears, footpads, groin, and bridge of the nose.
+Pemphigus Foliaceus (PF) - The term means "leaf-like pemphigus”.
+This is the most common autoimmune skin disease of cats.
+With PM, the patient develops crusts (scabs) and ulcers around the eyes, ears, footpads, groin, and bridge of the nose.
 In cats, lesions also develop at the toenail beds creating crusty sore feet.
-Pemphigus foliaceus usually appears suddenly without a recognized cause, but in some cases it may be drug induced or can be the result of years of chronic skin disease.
+PM is rarely found in the mouth or at mucocutaneous junctions.
+It usually appears suddenly without a recognized cause, but in some cases it may be drug induced or can be the result of years of chronic skin disease.

-Pemphigus Vulgaris - The term means "common pemphigus" and it is the most frequent form of pemphigus in humans.
-Fluid filled blisters called "vesicles" form in and around the mouth, eyelids, lips, nostrils, anus, prepuce or vulva.
+Pemphigus Vulgaris (PV) - The term means "common pemphigus" and it is the most frequent form of pemphigus in humans.
+Fluid filled blisters called "vesicles" form in and around the mouth, eyelids, lips, nostrils, anus, prepuce, or vulva.
 These vesicles rupture easily, creating painful ulcers.

-Pemphigus Erythematosus - The term means "red and inflamed pemphigus" and its most common symptom is redness, crusting, scales and hair loss on the nose.
+Pemphigus Erythematosus (PE) - The term means "red and inflamed pemphigus" and its most common symptom is redness, crusting, scales, and hair loss on the nose.
 Exposure to ultraviolet light worsens this form of pemphigus.

-Pemphigus vegetans - this form is typified by thick and irregular vegetative lesions or lumps associated with chronic oozing and pustules.
-It is thought to be a more benign form of pemphigus vulgaris.
+Panepidermal pustular pemphigus (PPP) - PPP was previously classified as Pemphigus vegetans.
+This form is typified by thick and irregular vegetative lesions or lumps associated with chronic oozing and pustules.
+It is believed to be a more benign form of pemphigus vulgaris.
+PPP has not been documented in cats to date.

 Bullous pemphigoid may sound like a form of pemphigus, but it is actually a different type of autoimmune skin disease.
 Bullous is the medical term for a large thin-walled sac filled with clear fluid.
-Usually the skin is very itchy and large red welts and hives may appear before or during the formation of blisters.
-Vesicles and ulcers may be found in the mouth, at mucocutaneous junctions, and in the axillae (armpits) and groin.
-Evaluation of the vesicles is critical to the diagnosis and because they rupture quickly after formation, the cat must often be hospitalized and examined every two hours until adequate biopsies can be obtained.
+Usually the skin is very itchy and large red welts and hives often appear before or during the formation of blisters.
+Vesicles and ulcers may be found in the mouth, at mucocutaneous junctions, and in the armpits and groin.
+Evaluation of the vesicles is critical to the diagnosis, and because they rupture quickly after formation, the cat must often be hospitalized and examined every two hours until adequate biopsies can be obtained.
 Bullous pemphigoid resolves spontaneously in many cases.
+It is considered rare in cats.

 Discoid Lupus Erythematosus (DLE)

-Discoid lupus erythematosus (DLE) is another autoimmune skin disease seen in dogs and rarely in cats.
-The common clinical signs of DLE include loss of pigmentation around the cat's lips, the skin around the eyes, the ears and the genitals may be affected.
+Discoid lupus erythematosus (DLE) is another autoimmune skin disease rarely seen in cats.
+The common clinical signs of DLE include loss of pigmentation around the cat's lips, and the skin around the eyes.
+The ears and the genitals may also be affected.
 DLE can transform the surface of the nose from its normal "cobblestone" texture to smooth and flat.
 Ulcerated sores may occur.
-Some cats find the disease irritating while others don't seem affected by it.
+Some cats find the disease irritating, while others do not seem affected by it.

 Are there autoimmune diseases that affect other body tissues in the cat?

-- Autoimmune hemolytic anemia (reduction of red blood cells)
+Autoimmune hemolytic anemia (reduction of red blood cells which can cause life-threatening anemia)

 How is autoimmune skin disease diagnosed?